Offline Equilibrium Finding: Additional Experimental Results

-Figures~\ref{1}-\ref{2} show the experimental results of BC+MB in various games under hybrid datasets with different data sizes.
-We test our benchmark algorithm BC+MB in the Phantom Tic-Tac-Toe game under the learning dataset (Figure \ref{3}).
+Figure~\ref{1}-\ref{2} show the experimental results of BC+MB on various games.
+We also test our OEF algorithm BC+MB in the Phantom Tic-Tac-Toe game based on the learning dataset (Figure \ref{3}).
 The NashConv values in Phantom Tic-Tac-Toe are approximate results since the best response policy is trained using DQN, and the utilities are obtained by simulation.
-It shows that the BC+MB performs better than BC and MB, which implies that our benchmark algorithm BC+MB can perform well in any game under any unknown dataset.
+It shows that the BC+MB performs better than BC and MB, which implies that our combination method can perform well in any game under any unknown dataset.
 The proper weights in the BC+MB algorithm under different datasets are shown in Figure~\ref{min_weight}.
+It shows a similar tendency as previous experiments.